 In order to heal the skin, it is important to understand the important role of filaggrin in supporting the skin barrier.
 Filaggrin is a protein that is present in the outer layer of your skin.
 It is heavily involved in the structure of the skin barrier.

 What Ingredients To Look For in a Serum and Moisturizer

 There are thousands of face and body serums and moisturizers on the market today.
 They all differ in terms of their formulation, consistency, and value.

 Allantoin is a moisturizing plant-based ingredient that provides hydration to the skin.
-It soothes itchy and dry skin and is well-tolerated amongst most individuals.
-It also has wound healing properties.
+It soothes itchy and dry skin and is well-tolerated by most individuals.
+It also has wound-healing properties.

 • Shea Butter